TomWright/dasel/README.md

 Comparable to [jq](https://github.com/stedolan/jq) / [yq](https://github.com/kislyuk/yq), but supports JSON, YAML, TOML, XML and CSV with zero runtime dependencies.

+## V2 Pre-release

+Dasel V2 is now in it's pre-release stage.

+Please check out the docs at [https://daseldocs.tomwright.me](https://daseldocs.tomwright.me), or the code on branch `v2-wip` for more information.

 ## One tool to rule them all

 Say good bye to learning new tools just to work with a different data format.